ViniOkamoto/fastify-template/readme.md

 ```

-Feel free to explore and enjoy your coffee experience with our Coffee Delivery platform!
+Feel free to explore and update this template.